rakeshcheekatimala/AWS-Learning/Readme.md

     # EC2 Spot Instances
         - Upto 90% discount, can loose at anytime.
         - Most effecient cost instances in AWS.
+        - 2 minutes grace spot price>max pirce.
+        - Spot Block, block instance for 1 to 6 hours without interruptions.
         - Can loose instance if max prices is less than current spot price.
         -  Useful for
             - Batch jobs
             -   Data Analysis
             - Image processing
             - Not good for critical jobs
+        - Two types of request
+            - one time
+            - persistent valid from , valid until
+        - maximum price, desired no of instances
+        - To termiante the spot instance cancel the spot request and then terminate the instance.
+        - To cancel spot instance they have to be active/open/disabed state.
+        - Spot Fleets = set of Spot Instances + Optional OnDemand Instances.
+        - Try to meet target capacity  with price constraints.
+        - Stategies to allocate Spot Instances:
+            - lowestPrice: from the pool with the lowest price.
+            - diversified: distributed across all pools (great for availability),long work loads.
+        - Spot Fleets allows us to automatically request spot instance with request price.

     # EC2 Dedicated Host
         - Physical dedicated EC2 server for you use.
         - Full control of EC2 instance placement.